jamesaduncan/osom.guide/src/service-managers.md

 ---
 ## Service managers

 Service managers individually manage services.
 Ideally, the service manager would have the capability to deliver every element of their service - designing it, building or buying it, and then running it - however, in practice, they must build and manage a team capable of doing all of those things.

+In some instances, Service Managers may be responsible for more than one service.
+Where that occurs, it is happenstance.
+The individual services maintain their independence from each other and any relevant allocations - staff, budget, etc should be maintained within each individual service.

 Service managers: